data-edu/rviews_blog_series/2-post.md

   - the values surrounding the creation of open educational resources (OER)

-We believe that combining elements from OSS, open science and OER is notable because while OSS and open science emphasize the sharing of technical work (including technology and code) and OER emphasizes the sharing of resources, technical books have not been as much a focus of
+We believe that combining elements from OSS, open science, and OER is notable because while OSS and open science emphasize the sharing of technical work (including technology and code) and OER emphasizes the sharing of resources, technical books have not been as much a focus of